 One of the components of this partnership is the Shiraka Training Programme (STP), an instrument for enforcement of the bilateral relations between the Netherlands and eligible countries at government level.

 This year’s professional development course on ‘Administration of Justice’ is being implemented by the T.M.C.
 Asser Instituut.
 The course consists of a theoretical and practical component, as well as study visits.
-The objective of this course is for civil servants working in the field of administration of justice to share their knowledge and skills enabling them to lead and inspire the modernisation of judiciary and prosecution services.
+The objective of this course is for civil servants, judges and prosecutors working in the field of administration of justice to share their knowledge and skills enabling them to lead and inspire the modernisation of the judiciary and prosecution services.
 The course also aims to strengthen participants’ ties with the Netherlands and the Dutch government; especially between Dutch civil servants and their counterparts in the target countries.

 Course outline and content

 - Rule of law principles as foundations of administration of justice

 - Integrity and Modernisation of the Judiciary

 - Integrity of adjudication and dealing with the media in the courts

 - Internationalisation of Administration of Justice

 - Mediation practices and small claims procedures